 - 1 lemon, zested and a spritz of juice

-- 3 Peter’s Yard Pink & Black Pepper sourdough crispbreads
+- 3 Peter’s Yard Cracked Black Pepper sourdough crispbreads

 Flake the sardines onto each crispbread, add the sliced tomato, scatter with herbs, a few chilli flakes and the lemon zest.
 Season lightly and add a spritz of the lemon juice.

 3. Whipped feta, mint and tomatoes on Original sourdough crispbread

 - 1 tbsp Greek yoghurt

 - A couple of sprigs mint – leaves only

 - 2 Peter’s Yard Original Medium-sized sourdough crispbread with hole

 Beat the feta and greek yoghurt with a little lemon juice in a blender until it reaches a spreadable consistency.
 Add more lemon juice if necessary or to taste.
 Season with pepper and spread this onto each crispbread, then add the tomatoes and mint leaves.